machielvisser/EventBasedCodeChallenge/Readme.md

 * Delete a user
 * Find registered users based on their email address (or a partial)

+The library provides 2 external facing interfaces:
+* UserRegistrationCommandService: Used to Change the data
+* UserRegistrationQueryService: Used to Query the data

 ### Register a user
 When a user is registered the resulting event is persisted in the event store, such that it can be queried later.
 The password is entered in plaintext, this should of course be improved by hashing the input immediately.